Back to Freepik Calendar

 Discover the fascinating history of World Book Day and how letters and words have transformed our culture and civilisation!

-As Jane Austen would say, it is a truth universally acknowledged that books and manuscripts had played a pivotal role during the history of humanity.
+As Jane Austen would say, it is a truth universally acknowledged that books and manuscripts have played a pivotal role in the history of humanity.
 It’s not strange that, over the years, people wanted to celebrate their importance!
-Today, we are going to explore the most remarkable efimeries related to World Book Day and the different ways of celebrating literature throughout the years.
-In addition, you’ll also learn about regional particularities about this commemoration and some important symbols that are key if you want to understand more about this important day.
+Today, we are going to explore the most remarkable history of World Book Day and the different ways of celebrating literature throughout the years.
+In addition, you’ll also learn about the regional particularities of this commemoration and some important symbols that are key if you want to understand more about this important day.
 Let’s learn about books and authors!

 Celebrating Cervantes’ birthday for the very first time